-Private sector companies are choosing carbon credits to utilize from a variety of options, including certification standards and methodologies, as individual carbon credits are issued from various projects.
-Therefore, when private companies offset emissions using carbon credits or offset the carbon footprint of products and services they provide to the market, it is important to properly promote the value and characteristics of the carbon credits to external stakeholders including consumers.
-In such cases, carbon offset implementers should disclose the retirement of credits, and purchasers of products and services should claim that they have procured carbon offset products and services, so that appealing to both parties is less likely to be problematic.37 between seller and buyer."
+Private sector companies are choosing carbon credits from a variety of options, including certification standards and methodologies, as individual carbon credits are issued from various projects.
+Therefore, when private companies offset emissions using carbon credits or offset the carbon footprint of products and services they provide to the market, it is important to properly promote the value and characteristics of the carbon credits to external stakeholders and consumers.
+In such cases, carbon offset implementers should disclose the retirement of credits, and purchasers of products and services should claim that they have procured carbon offset products and services, so that appealing to both parties is less likely to be problematic.
+46